After reading the documentation, try using the tools to experience film production.

 If you save the script without overwriting the sticky notes, the sticky note content will not be saved.

-Designed for cuts with dialogue or narration from a single subject.
+Designed for cuts with dialogue, without dialogue, or narration from a single subject.
 (If subject is left blank, it becomes narration.) + V1 features

 Designed for cuts with dialogue between two people. + V1 features